-A woman goes to previously all-male boarding school on a scholarship.
+A woman goes to a previously all-male boarding school on a scholarship.
 She begins to separate herself from her boyfriend in order to devote more time to her new environment.
-Over a course of...
+Over time, she...

 See full summary »

 Remake of the 1958 sci-fi horror classic about a deadly blob from another planet which consumes everything in its path.
 Teenagers attempt without success to warn the townspeople, who refuse to take them seriously.

 Donovan Leitch Jr.